iter8-tools/docs/docs/tutorials/load-test-http/kubernetesusage.md

 ***

 ## Cleanup
-Cleanup all Kubernetes resources created by the Iter8 experiment in the cluster.
+Cleanup all Kubernetes resources created by Iter8 in the cluster.

 ```shell
 iter8 k cleanup